natacasey/natacasey.github.io/About.md

 I have always enjoyed volunteering my time and knowledge:

-- 2021 | Marketing Manager of Women in Localization Colorado
+- 2021 - Volunteer Marketing Manager of Women in Localization Colorado
-- 2015-2016 | ESL and Resettlement Volunteer of Colorado Refugee ESL Program
+- 2015-2016 - ESL and Resettlement Volunteer of Colorado Refugee ESL Program